Service Design and Execution

 Having a plan but being able to be agile while using technology appropriately is important.
 But in many cases technology cannot empathize so it is still important to have a human touch.

-Check out my interview where I speak about some of my business and the need to put the customer experience first.
+Checkout my interview where I speak to some of my business and the need to put the customer experience first.